aaditwocode/Payment_Gateway-System/README.md

 # Payment Gateway System

 Hey there!
-This is a solid payment gateway system I built in Java, following SOLID principles to make it easy to handle different payment methods.
+This is a solid payment gateway system built by our team in Java, following SOLID principles to make it easy to handle different payment methods.
 It's all about clean code, being able to add new stuff without breaking old parts, and showing how real software should be designed.
 Now with file-based persistence for better data management!

 ## Features